 At around age three, children have an active vocabulary consisting of 300 or more words.
 In fact, the average child has the capacity to acquire four to six words per day, given access to new words in daily experiences.
 At this age, conversational skills flourish as well, as kids are now able to talk in sentences of three to four words and imitate speech sounds.

 You can stimulate your little one’s linguistic skills by singing, rhyming, and talking about what you are doing together.
 Reading books is also a great idea!
 Choose books that have a simple plot and talk about the story with your child.
-Once you are done reading, help her retell the story and talk about your favorite parts.
+Once you are done reading, help them retell the story and talk about your favorite parts.
 You can work on language comprehension by asking questions related to the story.